thosgood/this-weeks-finds/markdown/201-250/week203.md

 There are different ways to show this function f is a one-to-one correspondence, but the best way is to see how Houston came up with this answer!
-He didn\'t just pull it out of a hat; he tackled the problem systematically, and that\'s why his solution counts as \"nice\".
+He didn't just pull it out of a hat; he tackled the problem systematically, and that's why his solution counts as "nice".

-It\'s easy to find a set S equipped with an isomorphism
+It's easy to find a set S equipped with an isomorphism

     S = P(S)

 where P is some polynomial with natural number coefficients.
-You just use the fixed-point principle described in \"[week108](week108.html)\".
+You just use the fixed-point principle described in ["Week 108"](#week108).
 Namely, you start with the empty set, keep hitting it with P forever, and take a kind of limit.
-This is how I built the set of binary trees last week, as a solution of T = T^2^ + 1.
+This is how I built the set of binary trees last week, as a solution of T = T^2 + 1.

 The problem is that the isomorphism we seek now: